Mateusz-Peplinski/AAPADS/README.md

 ## 📌 Introduction
 The **Advanced Access Point Anomaly Detection System (AAPADS)** proactively mitigates the increased risk of data interception and provides early detection of possible wireless cyber attacks.
-AAPADS also contains many WiFi and 802.11 analysis functionalities uch as:
+AAPADS also contains many WiFi and 802.11 analysis functionalities such as:
 * The ability to investigate access points near you
 * Inspect and investigate 802.11 Managment Frames captured in monitor mode
 * Get notifed of security misconfigurations on your wireless network